michaelmarty/UniDec/readme.md

 ## Change Log

 v.
+1.0.11

+Thanks to Tim for bug fixes on CDCReader.exe (the binary that converts Water's IMMS files to text files).

+Updates to UniDecIM.exe to change how the twaveflag is determined and handled.
+Will now accept multiple possible twaveflags to allow for alternative calibration strategies in the future.
+Contact me with your function of interest.

+v.
 1.0.10

 Added preset defaults for the **Exactive EMR** under "High-resolution Native".
 The previous high-resolution preset is now "Isotopic Resolution".